"The Best Camera Is The One That's With You"

 which allows me to create a multi-row panorama setup.

 On each of my lenses I use a UV filter, and I also have a circular polarisation filter for each of the lenses.
-Mostly they are from Hitech-Formatt and some are from B+W.
+Mostly they are from Formatt-Hitec, while some are from B+W or Hoya.

 Next to that, I also use a 100mm Formatt-Hitech holder system (with adaptors for all my lenses), with different ND filters and gradient filters.